go-python/gopy/README.md

 - better pythonization: turn `go` `errors` into `python` exceptions **[DONE]**
 - wrap arrays and slices into types implementing `tp_as_sequence` **[DONE]**
 - only `python-2` supported for now **[DONE]**
+- Windows only supported with the `cffi` backend

 ## Contribute